dhellmann/pymotw-3/source/textwrap/index.rst

 .. {{{end}}}

-The indent values can include non-whitespace characters, too, so the hanging indent can be prefixed with ``*`` to produce bullet points, etc.
+The indent values can include nonwhitespace characters, too.
+The hanging indent can be prefixed with ``*`` to produce bullet points, etc.